-Join James Williamson for an in-depth discussion in this video Getting online quickly, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Getting online quickly, part of Introduction to Web Design and Development.

 - Okay, let's say that you're brand new to web design,…and that you're watching this title because you need…to get a site up and going immediately.…And chances are, after hearing about how much…time, effort and focus it takes to create websites,…you might be pretty discouraged.…Well please, don't be.…It's not uncommon at all for someone to need…to get a site online quickly, before they have…the time to properly learn web design.…Or they may create a web site even if…that's not their main job.…In these cases, I want to offer a few recommendations…about getting online quickly and establishing an online…presence without needing advanced technical skills.…

 One way to get a site up and running in a single day,…even with no technical skills, is to create a blog.…Now, blogs have come a long way since they first started…offering a way for people to publish their thoughts online.…The basic premise of a blog, which is a quick way to publish…an archived content, hasn't changed that dramatically.…But the abilities, features and design…

 - Learning to code

 - Choosing your framework or software